Tjersland/Master_2020_Prediction_of_Psychosis_in_Parkinsons_Patients_using_Machine_learning/README.md

 In order to run the notebooks the folders and csv files in Necessary Folders and Files must be downloaded and placed where you have pointed the code to look for them

-Notebooks 1,2 and 3 must be run in this order.
+Notebooks 1,2 and 3 must be run in chronological order.
 Notebook 4 and 5 are dependant on data processed with the right flags in notebook 3